TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 Include in Search
-  By default, every page is included in the TYPO3 CMS built-in search engine (extension "indexed_search").
+  By default, every page is included in the TYPO3 CMS built-in search engine :ref:`indexed_search:indexed_search`.
 Use this flag to exclude the current page.

 Hide child pages in page tree